LongPham7/Defunctionalization-of-monotone-problems/README.md

 Monotone problems are examples of such logic-based representations of verification problems.
 A monotone problem is given as a triple (&#916;, P, G), where &#916; is a sort environment, P is a logic program, and G is a goal formula.
 P represents a higher-order program, which can contain higher-order functions.

 Although verification of first-order programs has been extensively studied, not all techniques developed for verification of first-order programs are applicable to higher-order programs because higher-order programs present some challenges that do not exist in first-order programs.
-To bridge the gap between higher-order verification problems and first-order ones, I developed an algorithm based on John Reynold's defunctionalization to convert higher-order monotone problems to first-order ones.
+To bridge the gap between higher-order verification problems and first-order ones, I developed an algorithm based on John Reynolds's defunctionalization to convert higher-order monotone problems to first-order ones.

 For more information about verification of monotone problems, please refer to *Higher-Order Constrained Horn Clauses and Refinement Types* by Toby Cathcart Burn, C.-H Luke Ong, and Steven Ramsay.